Build-A-Kit – Solid Papers

 Of course, you can apply some texture AND some shading.

-I order to get more variety, try to avoid using exactly the same effect on multiple colored papers.
+To get more variety, try to avoid using the same effect on multiple colored papers.
 If needed, rotate the texture or the overlay.
 But the best way would be to start from scratch for each color.